azat-co/fullstack-javascript/chapter8/chapter8.md

 Message Board API
 =================

-The back-end Node.js application source code is at <https://github.com/azat-co/fullstack-javascript/tree/master/code/08-board-api> in the GitHub folder, which has this structure:
+The back-end Node.js application source code is in `code/08-board-api` and at <http://bit.ly/2LbVY84>, which has this structure:

 ```
 /08-board-api